Skip to main content

 back to top

-24. Public Relations Campaign – NEW THIS YEAR!
+25. Public Relations Campaign

 This category recognizes the best one-time or ongoing PR/communications campaign or crisis management communications by an in-house PR team, a PR agency, or a combination of both, that effectively engaged others to raise awareness about a credit union.
 Media platforms may include broadcast news coverage, earned media article examples (digital and/or print), social media, website, email communication, and other means of distribution.
 Entrants should also show how earned media was measured and any results available.